malcolm-kee/kl-react/README.md

 #### Getting Event Photos

 Currently we host the meetup photos in a s3 bucket, and it requires AWS credentials to access them.
 Therefore if you build locally, no meetup photos will be visible but they will be shown in Netlify preview.
-If you need to preview the photos, [request the following details from me](mailto:malcolm.keeweesiong@gmail.com) and add them to `env.development` file.
+If you need to preview the photos, [request the following details from me](mailto:malcolm.keeweesiong@gmail.com) and add them to `.env.development` file.

 ```
 AWS_ACCESS_KEY=<Aws_Access_Key_Id>